GoogleCloudPlatform/cluster-toolkit/tools/cloud-build/README.md

   pre-commits on all files.
 * `project-cleanup.yaml`: Cloud build config that performs a regular cleanup of resources in the test project.
+* `provision`: Terraform module that sets up CloudBuild triggers and schedule.